sanctum32/linux_notes/fedora/LAMP (web development) setup.md

 # INTRO

-Before starting to use any of commands, please make extra settings, scripts and other important backups.
+Before starting to use any commands, please make extra settings, scripts and other important backups.

 Also while making these notes, I (sanctum32) used official repositories and packages provided in default fedora repositories.
 Copr repository was not used